simwrapper/simwrapper.github.io/docs/ref-table.md

 **show:** Array of strings.
 List of column names that should be displayed.
 If the hide and show option are in the .yaml file the hide option will be ignored.

-**fullsize:** true/false.
+**showAllrows:** true/false.
 This option defines whether the whole table should be displayed or if there are several pages.
 The default setting is false.